ad1706/ad1706/README.md

 ## ☀ About Me

-I am an enthusiastic and creative undergrad with a zest for development and problem-solving, enjoy working in collaborative environments.
-Currently exploring various areas of computer science, keen to learn new concepts and develop my competency in the professional world by contributing to innovative projects.
+A creative with a zest for development, I enjoy working in collaborative environments where ideas can flourish.
+Eager to learn new technologies and enhance my competency in the professional world.

 <br>
 ## 💻 My Tech Stack